GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 The user spends at least 3 ki and disappears for a number of rounds equal to the ki spent this way.
 The evoker is transported to an unoccupied space of their choice within a number of yards equal to their level mulitplied by the number of rounds they were missing.

 **Zenith Combo**
 The user spends at least 3 ki as an action or reaction.
 User inflicts a number of unarmed attacks against a foe within reach equal to the amount of ki spent this way.
 If an attack is successful, the next attack in the combo gains advantage.
-If each attack was successful, the user may choose to give up their advantage to have the attack treated as either crushing, force, or ki.
+If three previous attacks in the combo were successful, the user may choose to give up their advantage to have the next attack in the combo treated as either crushing, force, or ki.